MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 - variant hash: the number of SNPs of interest

 The output is a TSV file (with two columns: INDIVIDUAL HASH) in out_dir/individual_hashes.tsv.
+We assign individual hashes, ie integer numbers of lenght variants digits, each corresponding to variant of interest: 1 if variant in the sample or 0 otherwise, they are saved in **out_dir/variant_hashes.tsv** (with two columns: INDIVIDUAL HASH).
+Specify variants of interest in a file with one variant per line (--variants), they all must be in the same haploblock and in format: "chr(number only):position".

 ## Example Model